hyeseong-dev/hyeseong-dev/README.md

 ## Hi there 👋,

-### I'm Saksham Taneja, Student at 👨‍💻 JECRC University Pursuing BCA.
+### I'm HyeSeong Lee, Student at 👨‍💻 JECRC University Pursuing BCA.
 I am a tech and management enthusiast, Would love to be a cloud evangelist and see myself as a Product / Program Manager in my later career.
 -------

 ## 🧐 About